 Before it was incorporated as a city in 2002, Center Point was a small town nestled between the tail-ends of the Appalachian foothills just outside downtown Birmingham.
 Today, the city is busy with big box stores and chain restaurants, but its small-town feel remains the same.
 Residents of Center Point socialize with old friends at family-owned restaurants and look forward to the seasonal farmers markets in Reed-Harvey Park.
 Local and longtime realtor with Keller William Metro South Realty, Jeff Dorough says, “With Center Point being just east of Birmingham, you’ve got all the shopping and downtown action close by.
-It’s a great community, with lots of nature and friendly people.”
+It’s a great neighborhood, with lots of nature and friendly people.”

 Single-family homes in Center Point’s rolling hills